lue-bird/elm-keysset/README.md

     [`emptiness-typed`](https://dark.elm.dmy.fr/packages/lue-bird/elm-emptiness-typed/latest/) lets us conveniently use one API for both non-empty and emptiable types.
-  - the types of key counts like `N2` and indexes like `Up N0 To N1` can be found in [`bounded-nat`](https://dark.elm.dmy.fr/packages/lue-bird/elm-bounded-nat/latest/).
+  - the types of key counts like `N2` can be found in [`bounded-nat`](https://dark.elm.dmy.fr/packages/lue-bird/elm-bounded-nat/latest/).
 No need to understand the details; type inference has your back.
   - Wanna dig a bit deeper?
 Giving an [`Ordering`](Order#Ordering) or [`Mapping`](Map#Mapping) a unique tag is enabled by [`typed-value`](https://dark.elm.dmy.fr/packages/lue-bird/elm-typed-value/latest/): convenient control of reading and writing for tagged things.

 ### another example: operator